absorensen/numbers_go_brrrr/m4_real_time_systems/s7_tips_and_tricks.md

 # Tips and Tricks
 Wrapping up this module I have a random bag of tips and tricks that I didn't know where else to put.
 Real-time systems are often complex heterogenous things.
 Not everything will fit neatly into a box.
-But as always, we should at least try to sort them into clusters...
+But as always, we should at least try to group them into clusters...

 ## Software Engineering
 I'll get to the performance stuff in a second.
 But one way for performance analysis to get easier, is for your code and your process to get simpler.
-Not simple in the way where you just hard code everything or name every single variable ```i```, but simpler in the sense that your code is simpler to read for other people.
+Not simple in the way where you just hard code everything or name every single variable ```i```, but simpler in the sense that your code is simpler to read and understand for other people.
 Other people also includes future you.
 Try to minimize the amount of abbreviations you use.
 Sure, people can figure out that ```img``` means an image, but it isn't easier to write ```img``` than ```image``` and you get used to making these concessions everywhere instead of making code that is as easy to understand as possible.

 If you are doing equations, it is ok to name the variables something else, but in that case you should put a link in the comment that makes it absolutely clear what you are doing.
 Making other people have to do detective